GeorgeCLu/python_web_scraper/README.md

 So to investigate this, I decided to web scrap https://www.autotrader.co.nz/

-I used Autotraders search by popularity so that I could also generate a popularity variable as determined by a cars page and its page rank similar to that of the example given in the training day.
+I used Autotrader's search by popularity so that I could also generate a popularity variable as determined by a cars page and its page rank similar to that of the example given in the training day.
 I will be assuming that Autotraders page rank is accurate representation of popular cars.
 Also I am presuming that searching by popularity will capture a representative sample of vehicles sold and bought in New Zealand, as opposed to unpopular cars that sit on dealer lots unsold, presumably due to factors such as poor condition or an unrealistic asking price.

 **An explanation of your analysis.**